kishore-2/rag-system/README.md

 # RAG System with Gradio

 ### Overview
-This project implements a **Retrieval-Augmented Generation (RAG)** system using Python, LangChain, and Gradio.
+This project, **"Chat with Your Documents"**, was developed as part of the **Infosys Springboard Internship 5.0** program.
+The application implements a **Retrieval-Augmented Generation (RAG)**  system using Python, LangChain, and Gradio.
 It enables users to upload a PDF or use an example PDF and interact with its content by asking queries.
 The system uses advanced AI to retrieve relevant content and provide meaningful answers.

 ---